sandal-tan/test/README.md

 - [ ] Keep invalid tasks in the To Do column of the sprint board
 - [ ] Make a branch and draft PR for users when stories get moved to In progress -> https://octokit.github.io/rest.js/v17#git-create-ref
 - [ ] If a task gets added to a milestone, also add it to the sprint board
+- [ ] Terraform for boards and labels